 The gastrointestinal tract is inhabited by nearly 100 trillion microorganisms that have a direct impact on your digestive and immune system health.
 By adding healthy probiotics either through your diet or via supplementation you can boost your digestive and immune health.
-If you suffer from IBD or have gastrointestinal issues, supplementing a proven health strain of probiotics may be exactly what you need help to relieve bloat, promote regularity, and improve quality of life.
-Although pre-clinical and clinical trials have shown that probiotics may have a positive impact on your health, studies have only identified a handful of probiotic strains that are helpful in treating specific conditions.
+If you suffer from IBD or have gastrointestinal issues, supplementing a proven health strain of probiotics may be exactly what you need to help to relieve bloat, promote regularity, and improve your quality of life.
+Although preclinical and clinical trials have shown that probiotics may have a positive impact on your health, studies have only identified a handful of probiotic strains that help treat specific conditions.
 Of those strains, DE111 proves to be one of the most effective in helping digestive and immune health.
 Be sure to check with your healthcare provider, to see if probiotics are good for you.

 Need help restoring your digestive and immune system health?
 Probiotics may be exactly what you need?

 Swolverine's Probiotix contains DE111 which helps your digestive system absorb essential vitamins and nutrients.
 Getting the vital nutrients you need means naturally boosting your immune system and digestive health.
 Click the image below to get yours today.

 SWOLVERINE is an endurance athlete and active lifestyle brand.
 Made for the elite athlete, and the strong-willed our products were designed to fuel your athletic performance.
 We perform when you perform.